benhaotang/mcp-serverman/Manual.md

-> [!WARNING]
-> This tool is still in development and may not be stable and subject to changes.

 > [!IMPORTANT]
 > I always recommend making a manual backup of the mcp configuration before making any changes.
 Although I tried to cover some error handling in the code, it is definitely not inclusive.